aayush-sanghvi/eece5554/GPS-Puck Data Collection/Readme.md

 ```
 catkin_make
 ```
-This will create two new folders. devel and build
+This will create two new folders, devel and build
 ```
 source devel/setup.bash
 ```